seminho77/WebEngineering/README.md

 ### Text Content Structure

 **Issue:**
 The original text content used `<br>` tags to create spacing between lines, simulating paragraphs.
-This approach is not semantically correct and caused issues with the screen reader, reading the text as one continuous block without appropriate pauses.
+This approach is not semantically correct and caused issues with the screen reader.

 **Solution Implemented:**
 Replaced multiple `<br>` tags with `<p>` elements to properly structure the text into paragraphs.
 This enhances readability for screen readers by providing clear paragraph separations and improving the overall semantic structure of the content.